nostr-wine/filter-relay/README.md

 ## New Global Views

 As of April 4, 2023 we now support a new parameter global=all (if missing it defaults to follows+follows) at the end of your relay URL.
 This will remove the follows+follows filter from your global view and show you all of the events we have aggregated using only a very basic spam filter.
 This view is considered experimental and without any guarantees at this time.
-Example: wss://filter.nostr.wine/YOUR_NPUB_HERE?broadcast=true&global=all
+Example: wss://filter.nostr.wine?global=all

-## NIP-42 and NIP-50
+## NIP-50

-We now support both NIP-42 (client authentication) and NIP-50 (search) on filter.nostr.wine.
-If your client supports NIP-42 you can connect directly to wss://filter.nostr.wine without using the /npub addition.
-Please note the broadcast parameter will be set to TRUE by default when connecting directly without your npub.

-Keyword search is also available if your client supports NIP-50.
+We support NIP-50 (search) on filter.nostr.wine.
+Keyword search is available if your client supports NIP-50.
 No user configuration or changes are required.

 ### Public Relays Read Filter List